Raster to Vector (R2V) Conversion

 While there are software packages that do provide automatic raster to vector conversion, we’ve found that even the best automatic conversion software, requires some human intervention in order to ensure an accurate CAD drawing.

 This is because automatic raster to vector software programs can have difficulties with some parts of a raster image where parallel or concentric entities touch.
 Where the lines touch, the automatic program can make mistakes because it can’t clearly see where one line ends and another begins.
 This is an area where someone who is inexperienced with raster to vector conversion may not understand how to correct the problem, while a raster to vector CAD expert can quickly look at the drawing and make a hand-drawn adjustment to preserve the integrity of the design.

 Other areas that may be problems for automatic raster to vector include hatch patterns.
 Hatch patterns generally will not auto-vectorize well.
 In addition, dot-type hatch patterns will likely need to be removed completely using the raster to vector software despeckle command.
 In this case, once the drawing is converted from raster to vector, an experienced CAD operator will need to replace the hatches in the CAD program.

-Another reason for using CAD CAM Services is because, over the years, we’ve learned lots of “tricks of the trade” that speed the process when converting to AutoCAD; Revit; Navisworks; MicroStation; VectorWorks; SolidWorks; CATIA; ArcInfo and other common CAD programs.
+At CAD CAM Services we’ve learned lots of “tricks of the trade” that speed the process when converting to AutoCAD; Revit; Navisworks; MicroStation; VectorWorks; SolidWorks; CATIA; ArcInfo and other common CAD programs.